At least once a week someone asks me how to find a therapist who is friendly to men. The question usually goes something like this:

 “I live in [North American city, often coastal].
 Every therapist here seems to be woke AF.
 I don’t want to work with someone who thinks masculinity is a disease.
 Can you recommend someone?”

 Finding a therapist is not difficult.
 In most places you can’t swing a dead cat without hitting one.
-That’s because “therapist” is not a protected title in most jurisdictions, so literally anyone can call themself a therapist.
+That’s because “therapist” is not a protected title in most jurisdictions, so literally anyone can call him or herself a therapist.

 And believe me, some therapists — credentialed or otherwise — could stand to be slapped with a dead cat.